graphile/starter/README.md

 GraphQL queries, subscriptions, and other core elements all work as expected.
 Some account management and all organization features are missing.

+NOTE #2: A frontend migration to Tailwind + DaisyUI can be found under branch `tailwind`.

 ---

 # Original Readme